Regain Your Future Through An Expungement

 Yes.
 Pardoned offenses allow immediate expungement petition filing after receiving the governor’s pardon.
 Regular convictions require waiting periods of five to 10 years, depending on the offense’s severity.
 However, both offenses must still go through the formal expungement petition process, and the court maintains discretion in granting expungements.

-Start Your Fresh Start Today
+Begin Your Fresh Start Today